ps396996/Effective-JAVA-Summary/README.md

     }
 ```

-With dependency injection, you could attach varied Lexicon to SpellChecker and allows the client to decide Lexicon in the runtime.
+With dependency injection, you will be able to attach varied Lexicon to SpellChecker and allows the client to decide Lexicon in the runtime.

+**Do not use** singleton or static resource it will make you depend on a single resource.
+Use a constructor to reference dependency to the class.

 ```java
     // Dependency injection provides flexibility and testability